Founder | Director | Building Manager

 Sinn is married and together with his wife, Nareth, they run a successful tourism business.
 They welcomed their first child in February 2017.

 Sinn has a vision for a sustainable future where his people are able to take care of themselves, and in turn help others.

 Rorm joined VBC in June 2017 to take on the role of Volunteer Coordinator.
+After six months in this role he stepped into the social worker position.
+It has brought new challenges and he is starting to bring greater depth to this role and VBC's interaction with the community.
 His fun-loving nature and ability to mix and communicate well with people has ensured he is a popular member of our team.
 He loves talking with volunteers to improve his English, joking with everyone and he has a passion for sales, so he’s going to be spreading the word about VBC.
 While Rorm works fulltime for VBC, he is also studying business administration at university at night.
 He is one one of five children and the only one in his family to get a university education.
 Like many of our team, Rorm can relate to the situations of families that VBC helps.
 He is passionate about helping people and helping his society and wants to make a difference to those who need it.

 Det joined VBC in March 2015 as a builder and truck driver.
 His fun-loving disposition quickly wins everyone over.
 On the job site he works hard and happily helps guide volunteers through the building process.
 Det is developing good leadership skills and confidence and is often in charge of a house build, directing its progress from start to finish.
 Det gave up university so he could supplement his family’s income.
 He works three jobs to support his wife, baby daughter and his extended family.